 Harold Thompson’s father walked to work every day rather than spend the nickel on bus fare.
 That’s how tight the margin was — a nickel.
 Five cents could be the difference between eating and not eating, so you walked and you saved it.

 One woman tells the story of a notions salesman who visited their home every few months.
 He looked very dapper and wore expensive-looking clothing, even as a door-to-door salesman.
-Even in the bleakest times, for many, appearances were important even if shoes needed to be repaired and clothing were nearly threadbare.
+Even in the bleakest times, for many, appearances were important even if shoes needed to be repaired and clothes were nearly threadbare.

 Harold Thompson’s parents met just before the crash.
 His mother owned one dress, and she washed it at night and wore it the next day.
 They ate mostly fried potatoes on five dollars a week for food after paying rent.
 Eventually they moved to family farms in Iowa, where there was enough to eat.
 The Depression was technically over, eventually.
 But “the experience profoundly changed all of them,” Thompson wrote, “and most continued the habit of simple fare the rest of their lives.
 They couldn’t move beyond that mindset of lack.”